handsontable/handsontable/docs/next/guides/upgrade-and-migration/migrating-from-11.1-to-12.0.md

     ['G', 'H', 'J']
   ]
 });
-// Handsontable 11: the first column's cells are copyable again
+// Handsontable 11: the first column's cells become copyable again
 // Handsontable 12: the first column's cells still aren't copyable
 ```

-#### What to do
+#### How to upgrade

 If you want to stick to the previous behavior, call [`loadData()`](@/api/core.md#loaddata) separately from updating your other options: